THAT v. ALDERS MAINTENANCE CORPORATION

 FN 2.
 Had the meeting been adjourned, it would have continued the recall election to a later date with a smaller quorum requirement.

+FN 3.
 Plaintiff's briefs purport to seek review of other issues as well, but these are the only questions properly before this court, as dictated by the relevant standard of review and substantive law.

 FN *.
 See footnote, ante, page 1.

 FN 4.
 Plaintiff's arguments are set forth across many headings and subheadings, nearly all of which include cross-references to other arguments.
 While we have read and considered each of plaintiff's arguments, in the interests of brevity and simplicity, we have grouped related legal arguments together.

 FN 5.
 "The general rule for defining the accrual of a cause of action sets the date as the time when the cause of action is complete with all of its elements." ( Norgart v.
 Upjohn Co.
 (1999) 21 Cal.4th 383, 389.)

 FN 6.
 After addressing the statute of limitations, plaintiff spends a significant amount of his opening brief arguing the "necessity and propriety of declaratory relief . . . and other reliefs for 1st cause of action."
 Because the first cause of action is barred by the statute of limitations, this substantive argument regarding the same cause of action is irrelevant.
 The cause of action is barred by law.

 FN 7.
 Plaintiff cites a number of purported cases currently pending in the superior court, or decided by the appellate division, which have done so.
 Such cases have no binding or persuasive authority.
 The only published case involving an association and the UCL our research located was Turner v.
 Vista Pointe Ridge Homeowners Assn.
 (2009) 180 Cal.App.4th 676, but that case did not address the substance of the plaintiffs' UCL claim.
 (Id. at p.
 688.)